It's Never Too Late

 A Childhood Struggle with ADHD

 My ADHD symptoms worsened as I got older.
 Though I did well on tests, I neglected homework and skipped class constantly, resulting in below-average grades and frustrated teachers.
 My argument was that I was doing fine on the tests, therefore I knew the material, and that’s all that should matter.
 I had a problem with authority and cared way more about chasing girls than chasing grades.
 I also had absolutely no idea what I wanted to be when I grew up.
-Growing up everyone told me that I could do anything with my life.
+Everyone told me that I could do anything with my life.
 Nobody told me what I should do with my life.

 A Turning Point